 Global Temperature Rise of 1.5ºc: Impact on India

-- Since rise of the temperature will impact directly and indirectly several aspect such as ripening period, seasonal shift of cropping, flood, drought and in some area will have rainfall.
-India which has vast stretch of coastline and many important cities such Bombay, Gujarat, Chennai, etc. which play an eminent role in coastal Indian economy will be at utmost loss.
+- Since the rise of the temperature will impact directly and indirectly several aspects such as ripening period, the seasonal shift of cropping, flood, drought and in some area will have rainfall.
+India which has vast stretch of coastline and many important cities such as Bombay, Gujarat, Chennai, etc. which play an eminent role in the coastal Indian economy will be at an utmost loss.

 - The changes in the sea level will heavily impact the coastal economy of India and induce the problem of population migration to urban areas due to submergence of coastal low lying areas.

-- Overall impact of the climate change will increase the economic burden of country as the health sector will require more funds to fights with new water, airborne diseases and infections.
+- The overall impact of climate change will increase the economic burden of the country as the health sector will require more funds to fights with new water, airborne diseases and infections.

 - The country will now have to fight this climate change with a new dimension of environment will which will induce new energy and potential to fight for a noble cause.

-All the major economies of world needs to unite together academically, technically and a joint financial funding in the name of climate funding is the need of this hour.
+All the major economies of the world need to unite together academically, technically and joint financial funding in the name of climate funding is the need of this hour.
 There has to be technology transfer from the developed nation to developing nations and a greater responsibility to be played by developed nations.